Published May 7, 2026 4 Min Read

 7. Download or print for personal records or official use.

-How to download Adangal online
+How to download Adangal online?

-1. Access the official portal.
+1. Visit the official land records portal

-4. View Adangal on-screen.
+4. View the displayed Adangal record

 Common problems while accessing Adangal and solutions